cozis/gap_buffer.c/README.md

 (the "_" represents a space)
 ```
 In the diagram the cursor position was emphasized, but it's just a way to refer to the first unused byte, so it's actually redundant to specify it.

-The region in the middle is usually referred as "gap" (hence the gap buffer).

 When text is inserted in the buffer, it's placed before the cursor and the free space is decreased.
 Imagine inserting the string "my " in the previous example: